How to remove service from systemd?

 This will disable the service from starting up automatically.

-Remove service file
+Systemctl Remove Service file

 After disabling the service, the next step is to remove the service file from the /etc/systemd/system directory.
 Because in most of the cases our service file will be inside /etc/systemd/system/ directory.
 Hence, use the rm command to remove the service file from the /etc/systemd/system directory.